Search

 6:00 p.m. – Reception and poster session at the United States Botanic Garden*

-BEHIND-THE-SCENES TOURS: Smithsonian Gardens and Smithsonian Libraries and Archives will each offer behind-the-scenes tours in the morning of May 16, 2025, before the Symposium begins.
+BEHIND-THE-SCENES TOURS: Smithsonian Gardens and Smithsonian Libraries and Archives are offering free behind-the-scenes tours the morning of May 29, 2026, before the Symposium begins.
 Capacity is limited.
 First come, first served.
 A waiting list will be made to accommodate demand.
-To sign up for the Garden tour and/or the Library tour, please select from the tour list below after registration opens.
-Details about each tour will be available when you click on the links:
+To sign up for the Garden tour and/or the Rare Book Library tour, please select from the tour list below.
+Details about each tour are available when you click on the links: